beaker-project/beaker/documentation/admin-guide/graphite.rst

 available to all users of a Beaker installation.
 To access these metrics, replace ``.all`` with ``.shared``.

-Each of the system utilitisation gauges is also available broken down by architecture and by the lab controller that manages that system.
+Each of the system utilization gauges is also available broken down by architecture and by the lab controller that manages that system.
 For example, information on the idle x86_64 machines can be accessed as::